 So you have already done most of these and you are getting to be a fully fledged friend of the Earth!
 There are still some steps you can take to really make a difference and reduce your plastic and other waste.

 Obvs no surprise that all your toiletries come in single use plastic packaging which although can be recycled, is very expensive and energy consuming to do so.
 One way to reduce this is by either purchasing from companies that use recycled plastic or switching to bars.
 We use Faith in Nature who make shampoo and conditioner, body wash, hand soap and deodorant.
-The different scents are gorgeous (my faves are dragon fruit and lavender and geranium which smells of Parma violets 😍)
+The different scents are gorgeous (my faves are dragon fruit and lavender and geranium which smell lush 😍) and all their packaging is recycled.

 They also only use natural fragrance and are SLS and paraben free.
 There are a wealth of companies making shampoo bars.
 We have started using bars of soap again for body washes and faith in Nature or friendly soap are affordable and smell lush.